kenmazaika/file_upload_cache/README.md

     * Can be easily configured to use different stores instead of just the file system (redis, memcache, etc)
     * Cached assets are served through the rails environment as dynamic content, instead of static content that can be served directly by Rack or a server like Apache or Nginx.
   * Built in integration with the full stack.
 Formtastic integration & Javascript for dealing with the cached value
+  * Don't need to deal with cleaning up the data (caches can be configured with ttl)

 Instructions
 ------------